Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Simulated multi-tracer observations

-We take the best-fitting parameters from Table 1 of \cite{padmanabhan2018_comodel}.
+We took the best-fitting parameters from Table 1 of \cite{padmanabhan2018_comodel}.
 This model includes an additional factor quantifying the duty cycle of DM halos (the percentage of which are actually emitting in CO), $f_\mathrm{duty}$.
-Here, we take $f_\mathrm{duty}=0.1$.
-We will refer to this model hereafter as P18. \item The CO model from \cite{li2016_comodelling}, which determines the CO luminosity of a given DM halo via its IR luminosity calculated through a modelled star formation rate (SFR),
+Here, we took $f_\mathrm{duty}=0.1$.
+We refer to this model hereafter as P18. \item The CO model from \cite{li2016_comodelling}, which determines the CO luminosity of a given DM halo via its infrared luminosity calculated through a modelled star formation rate (SFR),

 where